Therapy Chiang Mai

 Therapy Chiang Mai with English and Thai Speaking Therapists

-Part of researching therapy Chiang Mai is getting to know the different terminology and titles that are used in the field of counselling and psychotherapy.
+Part of researching therapy in Chiang Mai is getting to know the different terminology and titles that are used in the field of counselling and psychotherapy.
 Depending on where you are from in the world, you may for example envision a ‘therapist’ as performing a different job than that of a ‘counsellor.’
 Or perhaps you may use the terms interchangeably and not recognise much of a difference at all.
 In the UK and Australia people often use the term counsellor (counselor in USA and Canada), as well as the term therapist which is recognised globally.

 Therapist derives from the word therapy which is a process of curing, healing, or improving one’s physical, mental and emotional well being.
 There are many different types of therapists including: Yoga Therapists, Occupational Therapists, Speech Therapists, and Massage Therapists, just to name a few.